wp-plugins/wp-clean-up-optimizer/readme.txt

 ### How to Remove Pingbacks from WordPress Database?

-A Pingback is a type of comment that’s created when you link to another blog post where Pingbacks are enabled.
+A Pingback is a type of comment that's created when you link to another blog post where Pingbacks are enabled.

 To remove Pingbacks from WordPress Database, locate WP Clean Up Optimizer Menu on the left side of WordPress Dashboard Menus and then click on Dashboard link.